John McGahern: Back to the country: Amongst Women and That They May Face the Rising Sun (By The Lake)

-His fifth, and perhaps McGahern's best-known, novel is Amongst Women (1990), which marks a return to the North Roscommon/South Leitrim setting after two Dublin/London books.
+His fifth, and perhaps best-known, novel is Amongst Women (1990), which marks a return to the North Roscommon/South Leitrim setting after two Dublin/London books.
 It details the story of Michael Moran, an IRA veteran of the Irish War of Independence and the Irish Civil War, who now dominates his family in the unforgiving farmlands surrounding Mohill in the south of County Leitrim.
 The book shows a detailed and understanding portrayal of a hardened, and unapologetically idealistic, protagonist in the figure of an ageing Moran.
 An ex-IRA commander, Moran detests the "small-minded gangsters" who now run the country for which he fought.
 Though Moran's presence surely dominates the novel, the positive attributes of his stern moralism and sense of self-worth are passed on to his children, who become successful adults (both emotionally and financially) in both Dublin and London alike.
 Once again, it seems to fit into a sequence, with the progressive male character most closely reflected by Luke, who left home, emigrated to London, and refuses to get close to his father again.
 One may view McGahern's portrayal of the Moran household as the house he left behind with the remaining kids being brought up by his father, his father's remarriage, and his young brother's struggles with his father and school.
 In 2015, The Guardian listed Amongst Women as 97 in its list of the 100 best novels.

 His final novel, That They May Face the Rising Sun, which was published in 2002 (published in the United States as By the Lake), is a portrait of a year in the life of a rural lakeside community.
 The novel explores the meaning of prosaic lives and life in (a now-past life) in rural Ireland.
 He said "the ordinary fascinates me" and "the ordinary is the most precious thing in life".
 The main characters have – just like McGahern and his wife – returned from London to live on a farm.
 Most of the violence of the father figure has disappeared now, and life in the country seems much more relaxed and prosperous than in The Dark or Amongst Women, as McGahern now writes in a twenty-first century Ireland.

 Other writing

-Several collections of short stories by McGahern were published ,as well as Love of the World, a collection of non-fiction essays.
+Several collections of short stories by McGahern were published, as well as Love of the World, a collection of non-fiction essays.
 His autobiography, Memoir (All Will be Well: a Memoir in the US), was published in 2005 a year before his death outlining influential moments in his life which critics often speculated were present within his earlier work.
 Andrew Motion wrote "In a tremendously distinguished career, he has never written more movingly, or with a sharper eye".